Translocation of a radial glial cell out of the ventricular zone.

 Migrating neurons grow lengthy axonal processes before reaching the cortical plate.

 This time-lapse movie shows the outgrowth of an axonal process for a cortical neuron during the multipolar phase of migration.

 2008 Journal of Comparative Neurology Publication

 The goal of this project was to test the relationship between the angle of dividing precursor cells and daughter cell fate.
-Background: If you examine mitoses at the surface of the lateral ventricle, you'll notice that most divide with a vertical orientation, but that some divide with oblique or horizontal orientations (see figure at right).
+Background: If you examine mitoses at the surface of the lateral ventricle, you’ll notice that most divide with a vertical orientation, but that some divide with oblique or horizontal orientations (see figure).
 It is thought that the different orientations represent different types of divisions.
 The model, as it relates to the mammalian neocortex, predicts that a vertical cleavage plane orientation is associated with symmetric divisions, while a horizontal orientation is associated with asymmetric, neurogenic divisions.
 This mechanism is thought to segregate fate determinants and thus determine daughter cell fate.